rust-lang/rfcs/text/3383-recommended-bin-crates.md

 file when it prints this error message, so it would simply have to additionally check for this new field when printing the error message.

+`cargo-publish` should assert that the referenced crates already exist and have not been yanked.

 # Drawbacks
 [drawbacks]: #drawbacks

 * It introduces yet another manifest `field`.

-* The crates referenced by this field could become abandoned, out-of-date or yanked.
+* The crates referenced by this field could become abandoned, out-of-date or yanked (although the referencing and referenced crate will presumably often be published by the same person/group, in which case this can be simply avoided).

-* Updating this field for a library crate requires you to bump its version.
+* Like any other manifest field, updating the field requires you to publish a new version of the crate (a patch version bump suffices).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives